 Despite this turbulence, the Luxembourg market remains stable, although the regularity of deals has been impacted.
-On the one side, the banking and finance industry and the cross-border market remain dynamic in terms of either pure financing or refinancing, as many credit agreements have been renegotiated to extend their term or amend the financial covenants.
-On the other side, a number of restructurings were implemented in 2023, either through a pure corporate or debt restructuring or by means of enforcement.
-These trends remain applicable for 2024, although market players predict an increase in transactions and new deals for the last quarter of the year.
+The banking and finance industry and the cross-border market remain dynamic in terms of either pure financing or refinancing, as many credit agreements have been renegotiated to extend their term or amend the financial covenants.
+Furthermore, a number of restructurings were implemented in 2023 and 2024, either through a pure corporate or debt restructuring or by means of enforcement.
+These trends remain applicable for 2025, although market players predict an increase in transactions and new deals for the last quarter of the year.